Analytical And Dialectical Marxism -- By Ian Hunt

 "The combination of conditional, relative identity and unconditional, absolute struggle constitutes the movement of opposites in all things."
 [Mao (1961), pp.316, 337-38, 339-40, 342-43.
 Bold emphases alone added; quotation marks altered to conform to the conventions adopted at this site.]

-In relation to the above, Hunt adds this comment:
+In relation to the above, Hunt adds the following comment:

 "The opposite aspects of any process 'struggle with' or 'exclude' each other....
 While each aspect undoes the effects of the other, they coexist in the same entity because each is the condition of the existence of the other....